Ikken9/Zettelkasten/Computing/Software Engineering/REST.md

 #### Independence
 REST APIs are independent of the technology used.
 You can write both client and server applications in various programming languages without affecting the API design.
 You can also change the underlying technology on either side without affecting the communication.

+## **REST Methods**

+[REST guidelines](https://restfulapi.net/rest-architectural-constraints/) suggest using a specific HTTP method on a particular type of call made to the server (though technically it is possible to violate this guideline, yet it is highly discouraged).